den-wdi-2/intro-ruby/readme.md

 #### Instance Variable

-An instance variable (lower_snake_case) is a variable that is defined in an instance of an object.
+An instance variable (@lower_snake_case) is a variable that is defined in an instance of an object.
 That's not meant to be a fancy term - an instance is just an example of an object, one thingy in the great world of things.

 ```ruby
 @some_variable = "donuts" # "donuts"